 If All Else Fails… Try Video!

-If you’re struggling to get a good photo, record a high-definition video of the fireworks instead.
+If you’re struggling to get good photos of fireworks, record a high-definition smartphone video of the fireworks instead.
 Once the show’s over, you can grab photo stills from your video, make a GIF, or post your recording to social media as-is.